fivenorth-io/loop-sdk/README.md

 console.log(gasEstimate);
 ```

 `provider.estimateGas(...)` is the existing browser / WalletConnect estimate helper.
-It keeps the legacy method name, but returns the expected network fee before submission.
+It keeps the existing method name, but returns the expected network fee before submission.

 #### Submit a Transaction